Home Articles Digital Sketching Must-Have Architect Tools for Drafting & Design in 2025

 Apple Pencil Pro

 The Apple Pencil Pro is a natural companion to the iPad Pro, offering precise sketching capabilities that rival traditional drawing tools.
 With pressure and tilt sensitivity, architects can shade, hatch, and draft in ways that feel intuitive and tactile.
 The Pro version introduces advanced haptic feedback and customizable shortcuts, further streamlining workflows.
 Many architects now sketch initial concepts digitally, instantly exporting them into CAD software for refinement.
-This tool bridges the gap between traditional hand sketching and digital workflows, preserving the creative spontaneity of drawing while enhancing efficiency.
+This tool bridges the gap between traditional hand sketching and digital workflows, preserving the creative spontaneity of drawing while improving efficiency.

 Apple Pencil Pro pressure sensitivity demo – precision stylus architect tool